-For that reason, it is critical to arm yourself with all the necessary information, tools, and advise that will guide you along the way in what is a very challenging journey.
-In this process you will need to understand and learn very quickly from your mistakes.
+For that reason, it is critical to arm yourself with all the necessary information, task management tool, and advice that will guide you along the way in what is a very challenging journey.
+In this process, you will need to understand and learn very quickly from your mistakes.

 This way is not too late to pick yourself back up and keep things moving to reach the finish line.

 In this regard, there are a ton of books, and also a ton of noise, and for that reason, I wanted to put together a comprehensive list of books that I have seen over and over again having a huge impact on the entrepreneurs that have read them.
 I actually have read them myself.

 However, these are not the type of books that you would just read a few pages.
 You will be hooked to any of them after you realize their value.
 If you are not reading these books until the very last page you are not doing yourself, your investors, and your employees a favor.
 That is how valuable the content inside of them is.

 The books below would make a great addition to pack inside your luggage for your holiday plans.

 1) The Lean Startup

 Written by Eric Ries, this is sort of the bible for new business ventures.
 Regardless of the business you build, this will teach you the mindset of creating quick “minimum viable products” and using the feedback loop to quickly change your product based on user input.